The Mark (1961 film)

-The Mark is a 1961 British film directed by Guy Green and starring Stuart Whitman, Maria Schell, Rod Steiger and Brenda De Banzie.
-It was written by Sidney Buchman and Stanley Mann based on the 1951 novel of the same title by Charles E. Israel.
+The Mark is a 1961 British drama film directed by Guy Green, produced by Raymond Stross, and starring Stuart Whitman, Maria Schell, Rod Steiger and Brenda De Banzie.
+It is adapted by Sidney Buchman and Stanley Mann from a 1951 novel by American writer Charles E. Israel.
+The film concerns a convicted sex offender trying to rebuild his life after a prison sentence (Whitman), but is suspected in the sexual assault of a child.

-The story concerns a convicted child molester, now out of prison, who is suspected in the sexual assault of another child.
+The film's controversial subject matter limited its commercial prospects, though it was generally well-received by critics.
+It was nominated for the Palme d'Or at the 1961 Cannes Film Festival, and Stuart Whitman was nominated for an Academy Award for Best Actor.

 Plot

 Jim Fuller is released from prison after serving time for intent to commit child molestation.
 He attempts to return to society while dealing with his psychological demons with the help of psychiatrist Dr. McNally.

 After finding employment, Jim begins a romantic relationship with Ruth Leighton, the company's secretary, and he appears to be on the way to a better life.
 However, when a child is reported as a possible abuse victim, Jim is picked up for questioning by the police.
 He has a genuine alibi, and is eventually cleared, but a tabloid reporter exposes Jim's previous conviction, and he becomes a pariah in his new community.